ThereforeGames/unprompted/README.md

 2. Visit the **Install from URL** subtab.
 3. Paste the URL for this repo and enter `unprompted` as the local directory name.
 4. Press Install!

-> **💡 Tip:** You can run the included `unprompted_dry.py` to generate text in Command Prompt without needing Stable Diffusion.
-No external dependencies required!

 ## Basic Usage